heinemann44/Bin2Dec/README.md

 # bin_2_dec

-A simple new Flutter application to convert binary number to decimal, make for train mobx in flutter.
+A simple Flutter application to convert binary number to decimal, make for train mobx in flutter.

 ## Getting Started